Oxford Gliding Club: Club operations

 Whilst the club operates from an RAF airfield, it is not affiliated with nor is it a military organisation.
 The club operates mainly on weekends and bank holidays, however may occasionally operate on weekdays when the airfield is not otherwise in use, and when there are sufficient members available to commence operations.
 Like most UK gliding clubs, there are no paid employees and all members (subject to age and regulatory requirements) are trained in the various elements of airfield operation.
 In addition to the day-to-day operations, the club also undertakes various maintenance tasks including grass-cutting, aircraft inspection as per BGA requirements and general upkeep of the facilities.
 As part of the agreement with OUGC, members of each club are able to use the fleet of both clubs.

 The club's instructors operate under the BGA training system, and do not charge for their time.
 This is common (but not universal) in gliding, unlike other general aviation areas.

-The club uses a self-manufactured winch, powered by Liquefied petroleum gas which can give launches 1400 feet or higher.
-On windy days, due to the length of some of the launching runs, lightweight gliders can reach heights of up to 2500 feet.
-The club has recently switched to dyneema cable, away from the traditional steel, which offers a stronger cable at a lighter weight.
+In late 2023 the club upgraded to a new skylaunch winch, having previously operated a club manufactured winch.
+Both winches are powered by Liquefied petroleum gas, and are fitted with Dyneema cable, a lightweight manufactured Rope-like material.
+Dyneema is substantially lighter than the traditional multistrand steel cable, and enables higher launch heights, which in turn provide a longer flight.
+Combined with the longer than average "runs" at the club, the average winch launch height at OGC is in excess of 1400 feet, though with the right conditions launches have reached 2500 feet.